gnakspandana/DeepLearning_ImageAnalysis/README.md

 - DataLoader.py

 The jupyter notebook files contain the lab codes belonging to different sections of it.
 Models.py contains the model architectures used in the training and DataLoader.py contains data loading functions with the support of multiclass.

+Lab 4 Folder contains one report file, two jupyter notebook files, and three python files that are used by jupyter notebook files:

+- Lab 4 Report.pdf
+- Lab4 - Part 1 & 2.ipynb
+- Lab4 - Part 3.ipynb
+- Models.py
+- DataLoader.py
+- Utils.py

+The jupyter notebook files contain the lab codes belonging to different sections of it.
+Models.py contains the model architectures used in the training and Utils.py contains other functions involved in data loading, plotting, and data augmentation.